|

 1988-90 Secretary General and 1990-93 Vice-Chairperson of FPÖ, 1990-94

-3. President of the Nationalrat, Leader of Liberal Forum 1993-2000.
-As
+3. President of the Nationalrat, Leader of Liberal Forum 1993-2000 and

 the second vice-President of the National Council she was part of the

-collective vice-presidency of the Republic together with the President
+collective vice-presidency of the Republic together with the P resident

 and first Vice-President of the Council. |